-CURRICULUM RESOURCE CENTER-The library has a growing collection of multi-media and non-book materials housed in the CRC.
+CURRICULUM RESOURCE CENTER - The library has a large collection of non-book materials housed in the CRC.
 The collection includes book and non-book teaching materials, phonorecords and tapes, plus many types of equipment for use with these materials.

-Also in this area are electronic carrels where students can diaa program of their choice and listen to class lectures of assignments.
+Also in this area are electronic carrels where students can dial a program of their choice and listen to class lectures or assignments.